 Tunit suggests using stackable bins because “they’re narrow, not bulky, which is a space saver.
 They also have lids, so you’re able to stack them.
 You can go three, four, however many levels up you want to go based on the size of your fridge."
 While she loves to use them for snack-sized containers, they are also another great way to store deli meats and cheese.

-Bonus: storage ideas using products around your house
+Storage ideas using products around your house

 These storage ideas don’t require buying special products.
 Instead re-purpose things you likely already have lying around your house:

 - Egg carton: “This costs zero dollars, other than the eggs that come with it,” says Tunit.
-One you've eaten all your eggs, simply cut off the lid of the carton and place it in the door of your fridge.
+Once you've eaten all your eggs, simply cut off the lid of the carton and place it in the door of your fridge.
 "Take condiments that are more narrow on top and flip them upside down," says Tunit, who adds that this is also a great trick to prevent those last drops from getting stuck at the bottom of your ketchup or salad dressing bottle.